 Geology Corner room 114 is a general use drop-in computer cluster for the exclusive use of undergraduates who are majoring in a Stanford Earth department or program.
 There are four computers with a selection of software.

 Branner Earth Sciences Library

-The Branner Earth Sciences Library, on the second floor of Mitchell Earth Sciences Building, contains four GIS workstations and many electronic data sets in addition to books, periodicals, and maps.
+The Branner Earth Sciences Library, on the second floor of Mitchell Earth Sciences Building, contains many GIS workstations and many electronic data sets in addition to books, periodicals, and maps.
 Get general information about Branner Library at:

 Information about Branner's GIS hardware and software is at: